Pro-Palestine protests at Massachusetts Institute of Technology: Reactions from MIT administration

 On May 3rd, MIT police constructed a ring of fences and a checkpoint to enclose the encampment in anticipation of a rally at MIT sponsored by the Israeli consulate and local Zionist groups.
 On May 6, students were given an ultimatum to leave Kresge Oval or be suspended.
 They did not, and the crowd eventually pushed down the barricades.
 On May 10, the encampment was destroyed.
 Dozens of students were arrested, evicted and suspended, some for blocking a building that housed laboratories sponsored by the Israeli military.
 Protests continued at the MIT President's House, graduation, and Lobby 7 steps.

 By fall 2024, MIT restrictions on flyering, posters, tabling, vigils, and demonstrations were tightened.
 From August to November 2024, police arrested five people at MIT protests; several more were disciplined for questioning Lockheed Martin recruiters at a career fair.
 In November, an edition of the student publication Written Revolution was banned from campus for an article discussing pacifism and diversity of tactics.
-The author and chief editor Prahlad Iyengar was then effectively expelled.
+The author and chief editor Prahlad Iyengar was then suspended for one year and banned from campus.
 In May 2025, the MIT class president Megha Vemuri was barred from graduation ceremonies for giving a graduation speech on the Gaza genocide and divestment.
 An MIT linguistics professor Michel DeGraff was also barred from teaching a course involving Palestine.